 Making the leap across the pond is more complicated than swapping your dollars for pounds and driving on the left side.
 Everything is slightly different in London, from the lingo to the lager.
-Get a head start on the London learning curve by reading our guide to moving to the U.K.
+Get a head start on the London learning curve by reading our guide to moving to London.

 1. Don’t look for solace at the bottom of a meat pie when the national dish is Chicken Tikka Masala